 This is similar to the relationship between a Christian and the Holy Spirit.
 He is our power source!
 We may be very capable, strong, and impressive people.
-But without the Holy Spirit empowering us, we cannot accomplish anything that will be of any significance or of any eternal use.
+But without the Holy Spirit empowering us, we cannot accomplish anything of any significance or of any eternal use.